-While we know that the 2017 NHRA US Nationals are months away, it is never too early to show you killer historic drag racing videos, right?
-These films were made in the late 1960s and show a very interesting time in the world of the funny car.
+With Indy being the site of the NHRA “re-start” races last weekend and again this weekend, we wanted to look into its past.
+These films were made in the late 1960s at the US Nationals and show a very interesting time in the world of the funny car.
 You’ll see flip top cars, you’ll see Bruce Larson in his Camaro, and you’ll see a raft of awesome machines running in front of the assembled throngs in Indy.
 The one thing that sets this video apart from virtually every other amateur 1960s drag racing film we have seen are some unique freeze frames.
 The film stops and you see pretty clear images of the machines the video camera operator is following.

 There’s a lot of debate in the world of nostalgia funny car racing about what a nostalgia funny car should look like and we think tat they should look like the cars in this video.
 These were the machines that evolved from the weirdo altered wheelbase cars and these are the machines that blew up like drag racing’s version of a neutron bomb in popularity.